Edgar023/Child-Care-Application/README.md

 #How to run on Windows.
 1. Download required files
 2. Open Visual Studio (VS)
-3. Select open file and go to teh downloaded file that ends with .sln
+3. Select open file and go to the downloaded file that ends with .sln
 4. Open project and select the file "App.aspx"
 5. Once the file is loaded click the single green (run) button.